Tillmuen09/PostDeflectionAnalysis/README.md

 # PostDeflectionAnalysis

 # Install
-    If you have Matlab, simply start the main.mlapp file.
+    If you have Matlab, simply start the latest main file.

 # Upload Video: